My Revolut account

 16. WHAT EXCHANGE RATE DO YOU USE?

-If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account, or a foreign cash withdrawal is made using your Revolut Card, we'll use a variable exchange rate which is changing constantly.
-You can always see our live exchange rate in the Revolut app.
-Once we've converted the currency, your transaction history in the app will show the exchange rate we used.
-We use the rate that applies at the time we carry out the conversion.
+If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account, or a foreign cash withdrawal is made using your Revolut Card, we'll use a variable currency exchange rate.

 - you tell us to make a conversion outside exchange market hours.
 A conversion will be outside exchange market hours if it is made between Friday 5pm (New York time) and Sunday 6pm (New York time), which is a U.S. based time zone; or